 How to use this surface area of a cone calculator

 The calculator is quite simple to use.
 Let's go through it step-by-step:

-- Enter a value for the radius of the circular base.
+Enter a value for the radius of the circular base.
 Remember that the radius is half of the diameter of a circle.
 You can choose different units of length, depending on the problem or measurement taken.
 Alternatively, you can enter the circumference of the circular base instead.

 Keep in mind that the height of the cone needs to be greater than zero and that the slant height (if you are entering it) needs to be longer than the radius of the base.

 The surface area of the right cone will then be displayed.
 You can change the units of the area, depending on your taste or the overall size of the cone.

 How to derive the surface area of a cone formula